ValgulNecron/Website_DiscordAnilistBot/README.md

 ### Website

 ### BOT
-for those of you who want to help develops the bot written in rust https://github.com/ValgulNecron/DiscordAnilistBotRS
+for those of you who want to help develops the bot written in rust. \
+https://github.com/ValgulNecron/DiscordAnilistBotRS